|

 - TEDDY:

-English pet form of Edward "guardian of
+Pet form of English Edward

-prosperity" and Theodore "gift of
+"guardian of prosperity" and Theodore

 God."